YongxuanYan/YU-LAB-B504/README.md

 ## Reference
 * [**Windows design**: Design guidelines and toolkits for creating native app experiences](https://learn.microsoft.com/zh-cn/windows/apps/design/)
 * [**Microsoft/WinUI-Gallery**: An app demonstrates the controls available in WinUI and the Fluent Design System](https://github.com/microsoft/WinUI-Gallery)

+## Thanks
+This work was supported by JST SPRING, Grant Number JPMJSP2111.
+This software was developed based on frame of [PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/master))